hash1492/angular-jasmine-karma/README.md

 ### Description

-This is an angular 1.5+ app that uses angular.component() functionality throughout the app.
-It uses ES6.
-The app also has Jasmine and Karma integration.
+This is an angular 1.6 app.
+It experiments with jasmine and karma for testing angular components, controllers, directives, and services.